 Chipotle Vision Statement Analysis

 “We’re committed to sourcing the very best ingredients we can find and preparing them by hand.”
 This vision is no surprise after reading the mission statement.
-Once again, the company clearly aims to provide organic and healthy food for the customers, which when compared to other fast-food chains, has a very positive pact on the community.
+Once again, the company clearly aims to provide organic and healthy food for the customers, which when compared to other fast-food chains like Chick-fil-A, has a very positive pact on the community.

 As part of Chipotle’s vision, they wanted to be unique.
 Their business model is different from all others in the restaurant industry.
 Their vision is different for the following reasons: